aleksibovellan/wazuh-alerts-to-signal/README.md

 # Wazuh Alerts to Signal via Signal-CLI
 A mechanism to automatically extract, classify, and send Wazuh alerts to dedicated Signal Messenger groups using Signal-CLI on Ubuntu.
-This setup was built, tested, and deployed on an Ubuntu server running official Wazuh Docker installation (https://documentation.wazuh.com/current/deployment-options/docker/index.html)
+This setup was built, tested, and deployed on an Ubuntu server running official Wazuh Docker Single Node installation (https://documentation.wazuh.com/current/deployment-options/docker/index.html)

 ## Overview